 The Natural Bridge

 We love the history behind ruins, and the architecture of some, for the times, is just breathtaking.
-Usually there is mystery and unanswered questions.
+Usually, there are mysteries and unanswered questions.
 We love that stuff.
 The ruins of this Thomas-Jefferson-designed mansion have been left to crumble since the Christmas Day they burnt down.
-The Mansion is available for visiting when the winery is open (10-5 every day, closed Christmas Day and New Years Day).
+The Mansion is available for visiting when the winery is open (10-5 every day, closed on Christmas Day and New Year’s Day).
 It is an enjoyable 1/4 mile walk from the winery, or you can drive to a parking lot adjacent to the ruins.

 We highly recommend this book on your travels!
 We don’t carry too many books with us but love this one, and have really gotten some great information from it.